thun88/css/src/packages/ids-web/README.md

 ---
-title: Infor UX Components
+title: Infor Design System Components
-description: Infor's UX component for the web
+description: Infor Design System components for the web
 ---

 ## This is a package for all of the indidvidual IDS components together